ChrisMBrooks/KIR_IMP_READY/README.md

 * ``num_data_partitions`` is the number of files to segment the KIR\*IMP input file into.
 KIR\*IMP Required Oxford HAPS/SAMPLE files of less than 100MB, so it is likely necessary to partition the data into two or more input files.

+* ``panel_chromosome`` is the chromosome of the reference panel, should always be 19.

+* ``min_ambigious_threshold`` is the lower bound threshold for frequency encoding.
+Frequencies above this threshold are deemed ambiguous and will not be flipped if necessitated by the reference panel, default is 0.495.
+SNPs which require flipping but that are deemed ambiguous are dropped from the file.

+* ``max_ambigious_threshold`` is the upper bound threshold for frequency enconding.
+Frequencies below this threshold are deemed ambiguous and will not be flipped if necessitated by the reference panel, the deault value is 0.505.
+SNPs which require flipping but that are deemed ambiguous are dropped from the file.

+* ``outlier_threshold`` SNPS whose frequency falls outside this threshold will be dropped from the file.
+The default value is 0.1.

 ```json
 {
     "project":"KIR_IMP_READY_TEST",